2025-09-07 08:24 PM

 }

-Claims of speed are meaningless without hard data.
-Let's dive deep into the benchmarking methodology and results.
+Claims of speed mean nothing without data.
+Let's dive into the benchmarking methodology and results.

 CLI Tool Benchmarks: A bash script that compares cisv against popular command-line CSV tools (miller, csvkit, rust-csv, xsv) across different file sizes, measuring both time and memory usage for row counting and column selection operations.

-Node.js Library Benchmarks: A JavaScript benchmark suite using the Benchmark.js library to measure operations per second, throughput, and latency for both synchronous and asynchronous parsing modes.
+Node.js Library Benchmarks: A JavaScript benchmark suite using Benchmark.js to measure operations per second, throughput, and latency for both synchronous and asynchronous parsing modes.

-The benchmarks test with progressively larger files (1K, 100K, 1M, and 10M rows) to understand how performance scales.
-Each test is run multiple times to ensure consistency, and includes both "parse only" and "parse + data access" scenarios to measure real-world usage patterns.
+The benchmarks test with progressively larger files (1K, 100K, 1M, and 10M rows).
+Each test runs multiple times for consistency, and includes both "parse only" and "parse + data access" scenarios to measure real-world usage.

-Testing the raw C implementation against other command-line tools reveals the massive performance gap:
+Testing the raw C implementation against other command-line tools reveals the performance gap:

 ┌─────────────────────────────────────────────────────────────────────┐